 During the first semester, Sharpe Scholars enroll in two courses:

 All students enroll in a special one-credit short course: College and Community, which usually meets once a week.
 This course brings together Scholars, the upperclassmen who serve as their mentors (Sharpe fellows) and faculty to engage in conversations about concepts that are central to the program: community, democracy, social responsibility, justice and pluralism.
 Through films, case studies, small group activities and guest speakers, students become acquainted with Williamsburg and develop an understanding of the process of community building, leadership and social change.
 These larger group discussions are alternated with small group meetings with fellows to discuss and plan research projects.

-In addition, Sharpe students are given the opportunity to select one of the seminars taught by some of the College's top faculty.
-In past years, these have included freshman seminars in Government, Hispanic Studies, Education and Interdisciplinary Studies as well as introductory courses in Economics and Environmental Science and Policy.
+In addition, Sharpe Scholars are required to register for one of the Sharpe seminars taught by some of the College's top faculty.
+Every year there are four to five seminars which vary depending on the availability of teaching faculty.
+Professors have come from a varirty of departments, including Government, Hispanic Studies, Psychology, Sociology, Linguistics, Education and Interdisciplinary Studies as well as introductory courses in Economics and Environmental Science and Policy.